hookup culture statistics

 Arnett JJ.
 Emerging adulthood: A theory of development from the late teens through the twenties.
 American Psychologist.
 2000;55:469–480. doi: 10.1037/0003-066X.55.5.469.

 Bisson MA, Levine TR.
-Negotiating a friends with benefits relationship.
+Negotiating a friends-with-benefits relationship.
 Archives of Sexual Behavior.
 2009;38:66–73. doi: 10.1007/s10508-007-9211-2

 Bogle KA.
 The shift from dating to hooking up in college: What scholars have missed.
 Sociology Compass.
 2007;1/2:775–788.